armytag/langs/qathebo/lexicon/lexember2024.md

 What is hearty to you?
 Does it involve meat?
 Beans?
 Is it a simmered stew full of tubers or is it something roasted in the oven?
 Is it even possible to define what it means for a dish to be hearty…?

 Tell us about what you strengthened yourself with today!

+# Day 19 -- LOOKING FOR AN EVERGREEN

+## Prompt

+Today we’d like you to go find your nearest evergreen.
+If you have a christmas tree or some mistletoe inside, these don’t count: you’ll have to leave the house, weather permitting.
+Pull on some boots and shrug on all the extra layers you need and get to searching.
+Make sure to appreciate the evergreen, feel its bark or its leaves, admire the sharp green hue, and if you feel so inclined, take a small clipping home with you to brighten your space.
+Make sure to leave something behind for the faeries if you do take a clipping!
+How far did you have to go to find your evergreen?
+What kind of evergreen is it?
+What does it smell like, what does it feel like?
+Did you bring a partner to kiss under the mistletoe?
+If you took a small clipping, what tool did you use, what token did you leave behind, and where did you set it in your home?

+Tell us about the evergreen you found today!